-- Graduate applications should be submitted online through the Graduate Admissions homepage.
-The Department of Computer Science does not accept any paper documents.
+- The Department of Computer Science does not accept any paper documents.
+The application is online.

 Students who do not have adequate background in computer science should complete the course work as listed below.
 It is recommended that these students apply for undergraduate admission as a second major.
 Graduate courses taken while in this program will not transfer to the master's or Ph.D. program.
 Some courses may be waived by the Graduate Program Director, if the student demonstrates sufficient background knowledge in the subject.

 For descriptions of these courses, please see the computer science course list in the Undergraduate Bulletin.